alanqiao6/Achievement-Gaps/README.md

 # Analyzing Achievement Gaps in North Carolina

-In this project, we expanded upon Dr. Roslyn Mickelson’s work in The Cumulative Disadvantages of First- and Second-Generation Segregation for Middle School Achievement, which found that a student attending a school with a racial imbalance towards a Black population is more likely to be placed in a lower academic ‘track’, which Charlotte schools used to categorize students based on grade level proficiency.
+In this project, we expanded upon Dr. Roslyn Mickelson’s work in _The Cumulative Disadvantages of First- and Second-Generation Segregation for Middle School Achievement_, which found that a student attending a school with a racial imbalance towards a Black population is more likely to be placed in a lower academic ‘track’, which Charlotte schools used to categorize students based on grade level proficiency.